suzannejmatthews/suzannejmatthews.github.io/_posts/2018-07-18-pi-image-instructions.markdown

 12. You should be now connected to the the worker node.
 Let's change its hostname.
 Type `sudo nano /etc/hostname` to launch the nano editor.
     Replace the hostname with something like `worker001`.
-Restart the machine to see the new changes:
+Restart the machine to see the new changes: `sudo shutdown -r now`.
-    {% highlight bash %}
-    sudo shutdown -r now
-    {% endhighlight %}

 I would also recommend changing this in `/etc/hosts` next to the local host IP.

 13. Once the worker node comes back up, we can rerun the CPI example from
     earlier: